 The wait list will be open for these sites to receive referrals of homeless individuals/families from the service providers to the wait lists only.

 Local Preferences:

-• Referred by Service Provider (100 points)
+• Homeless individuals/families Referred by Service Provider (100 points)

 For families with the same preferences, families will be pulled from the wait list based on date and time of the pre-application.